-Premier Care (HMO I-SNP) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+Premier Care (HMO-POS I-SNP) covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+If you receive services not covered by our plan or services obtained out of network and were not authorized, you are responsible for paying the full cost of services.

-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have a benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+Any amounts that you pay after you have reached the benefit limitation do not count toward your annual out-of-pocket maximum.